 While Descript is among the first products available with generative media features, it won't be the last.
 As such, we are committed to modeling a responsible implementation of these technologies, unlocking the benefits of generative media while safeguarding against malicious use.

 We believe you should own and control the use of your digital voice.
-Descript uses a process for training speech models that depends on real-time verbal feedback, ensuring that individuals can only create a text-to-speech model of their own voice.
-Once created, the user is the owner of their voice and has the sole authority to decide when and how it is used.
+Descript uses a process for training speech models that depends on verbal consent verification, ensuring that our customers can only create text to speech models that have been authorized by the voice’s owner.
+Once created, the voice owner has control over when and how it is used.

-Descript's generative media features are currently in closed beta.
-As we look toward a broader release, we will remain in conversation with leading machine learning researchers, ethics professors, and the broader public about how to best develop and implement this technology.
+As the applications of this technology continue to evolve, we will remain in conversation with leading machine learning researchers, ethics professors, and the broader public about how to best develop and implement this technology.

 Today, our technology is unique, but the foundational research is already widely available.
 Other generative media products will exist soon, and there's no reason to assume they will have the same constraints we've added to Descript.